3liz/lizmap-documentation/source/install/linux.rst

    lizmap/install/set_rights.sh www-data www-data

-Development version with git
+Development version with Git
 ----------------------------

 .. warning:: The development version is always changing, and bugs can occur.
 Do not use it in production.

-* The first time
+* Source code in the Git repository is missing external PHP packages.
+You need to install first `PHP Composer` first following its documentation https://getcomposer.org/download/ and then run these following commands.

 .. code-block:: bash